bajamircea/bajamircea.github.io/_posts/2021-08-24-deduction-axioms.markdown

 A **deduction**, from a set of formulas called **assumptions**, is a sequence of formulas, where each formula in the sequence is justified either as being one of the assumptions or using a rule, called **postulate**, which can require previous formulas in the sequence.
+The last formula in the sequence is the **deducted formula**.

-By "list of assumptions $$\vdash$$ formula", we state that there is a deduction from the list of assumptions, having the formula as the last one in the deduction sequence, without fully showing the specific deduction sequence.
-The
-$$\vdash$$ is a symbol outside the formal system set of symbols.
+By "list of assumptions $$\vdash$$ formula", we state that there is a deduction from the list of assumptions on the left to the formula on the right, without fully showing the specific deduction sequence.
+Note that the $$\vdash$$ and comma are symbols outside the formal system set of symbols.

 A **proof** is a deduction with an empty set of assumptions.
 The last formula in the sequence of formulas for a proof is called a **theorem**.